Rich Wigga, Poor Wigga: Critical reviews

 Jordan Taliha McDonald of Vulture gave the episode a 2 star rating out of 5 and wrote, "I... see this episode as a crucial sample of the show's marrow, and the results show that provocation is the cancer in the lifeblood of the series."
 Lex Pryor of The Ringer wrote, "The thing that most sticks out at this stage in the season is: Does it even matter?
 In an age when film and television worship the idols of plot, interconnectivity, and theory, does Atlanta have to have a point beyond whatever was last on screen?
 Do we need to know the exact states of Van's or Darius's headspaces?
 Or if Al and Earn can balance creative ambition and financial stability (or a lack thereof)?
 The show was gone for four years.
 A lot has changed.
 That it took this form in its return seems to be an argument in and of itself.
 If the penultimate episode is any indication, the message is that there's no right way to do this, that everything's context dependent.
 In 'Rich Wigga, Poor Wigga', as seems to be the new normal on Atlanta, race is fickle and right is an abstraction."

-Deshawn Thomas /Film wrote, "It just makes no sense that, four years after season 2, we've hardly seen the Black characters we've come to love.
+Deshawn Thomas of /Film wrote, "It just makes no sense that, four years after season 2, we've hardly seen the Black characters we've come to love.
 The show has morphed into a half-assed attempt at an anthology about white privilege that doesn't even have the balls to really go there because it continues and has dedicated four episodes in a 10-episode season to showcasing white actors and white perspectives.
 Forgive me if I don't f*** with it anymore because it feels like a convoluted minstrel show at this point, and so the praise it is receiving for being "deep" is nauseating and laughable."
 Kyndall Cunningham of The Daily Beast was also critical, writing "With all the ideas this episode tries to tackle and muddles in the process, it seems like a standard episode of Atlanta featuring the show's cast might have been a safer bet.
 But fans, like myself, may just have to accept that this show is a run-of-the-mill anthology series about racism now and buckle in for the next season, or simply not watch it at all."